MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/solution-contains-slakpi-butnot-slaitem.md

 ---
-title: A managed solution cannot overwrite the SLAItem component.
+title: A managed solution cannot overwrite the SLAItem component
-description: Provides a resolution for the issue where importing solution contains only slakpis and no slaitem referring to it. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
+description: Provides a resolution for the issue that occurs when importing a solution that only contains SLA KPIs and no SLA item referring to it. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
 ---
-# A managed solution cannot overwrite the SLAItem component
+# "A managed solution cannot overwrite the SLAItem component" error

-This article provides a resolution for the issue where importing solution contains only slakpis and no slaitem referring to it.
+This article provides a resolution for the issue that occurs when you try to import a solution that only has service-level agreement (SLA) KPIs and no SLA item referring to it.

 ## Symptoms

-While attempting to import the SLA solution, sometimes we may get following error message: A managed solution cannot overwrite the SLAItem component '<slaitem>' with Id=<slaid> which has an unmanaged base instance.
+When you try to import an SLA solution, you might receive the following error message:

+> A managed solution cannot overwrite the SLAItem component '\<slaitem>' with Id=\<slaid> which has an unmanaged base instance.

 ## Cause

-This issue happens when the import solution contains only slakpis and not the slaitem referring to it.
+This issue occurs when the import solution only contains SLA KPIs and no SLA item referring to it.

-## Resolution
+## Resolution 1

-Method-1:
-Modifying the customizations.xml - Unzip the managed solution used to upgrade.
+Modify the *Customizations.xml* file and unzip the managed solution used to upgrade.

-Open Customizations.xml -> Search for <msdyn_slakpis>, remove all the complete node till </msdyn_slakpis>.
+Open the *Customizations.xml* file, search for `<msdyn_slakpis>`, and remove all the complete nodes till `</msdyn_slakpis>`.
 Save and zip all the folders within the unzipped folder.
-This will create a new folder and try to import the solution.
+This action will create a new folder and try to import the solution.

-Method-2:
+## Resolution 2

-Add SLAs to the solution - On the source org readd all the slas if readd all the slas to the solution.
+Add SLAs to the solution: on the source organization, re-add all the SLAs if you re-added all the SLAs to the solution.